Business model & Governance

 The Supervisory Board has approval rights including with respect to the strategic plan and budget, the adoption of the annual report and annual accounts, and policies.

-The Supervisory Board consists of 7 members who have relevant expertise and networks that can help the KLABU Foundation to fulfil its mission: Kim van der Feltz (Chair), Arielle Narinesingh (Finance), Michael Schouten, Charlotte Jongejan, Godfrey Lado and Femke Rotteveel.
-Pieter van den Hoogenband will join the Supervisory Board as of Q4 2025.
+The Supervisory Board consists of 7 members who have relevant expertise and networks that can help the KLABU Foundation to fulfil its mission: Kim van der Feltz (Chair), Arielle Narinesingh (Finance), Michael Schouten, Charlotte Jongejan, Pieter van den Hoogenband and Femke Rotteveel.
 Members of the Supervisory Board are not compensated for their contribution.

 Community members Rie, Atia, Sam, Mo, Tjark, Kurosh and Majdy